FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Introduction

-To demonstrate the utility of FactNet as a robust benchmark, we construct three standardized evaluation suites, collectively termed \textbf{FactNet-Bench}, leveraging the graph's unified identifiers: \textbf{(i) FactNet-KGC} for knowledge graph completion~\citep{bordes2013translating,yao2025exploring}; \textbf{(ii) FactNet-MKQA} for multilingual knowledge-based question answering~\citep{longpre-etal-2021-entity}; and \textbf{(iii) FactNet-MFC} for multilingual fact-checking~\citep{thorne-etal-2018-fever,gupta-srikumar-2021-x}.
-Each suite includes fixed splits and baselines to foster reproducible research.
+FactNet aggregates 1.7B FactStatements and 3.01B FactSenses into 1.55B FactSynsets across 316 languages, together with 3.69B rule-derived relational signals for downstream reasoning.
+To demonstrate FactNet's utility as a benchmark, we construct \textbf{FactNet-Bench}, an evaluation suite for Knowledge Graph Completion (KGC), Multilingual KG Question Answering (MKQA), and Multilingual Fact Checking (MFC), with fixed splits, leakage controls, and baselines.

-In summary, our contributions are: (i) \textbf{FactNet}, a massive, open-source multilingual factual graph grounded in native Wikimedia evidence; (ii) A deterministic, provenance-preserving construction pipeline; and (iii) \textbf{FactNet-Bench}, a comprehensive evaluation suite establishing new standards for retrieval-augmented factuality benchmarking.
+In summary, our contributions are as follows: (i) \textbf{FactNet}, the first billion-scale resource that couples structured knowledge with native multilingual textual evidence; (ii) a deterministic construction pipeline that avoids synthetic artifacts while achieving unprecedented scale; and (iii) \textbf{FactNet-Bench}, a benchmark suite with systematic leakage controls for evaluating grounded factual reasoning.